phpmyadmin/phpmyadmin/doc/config.rst

 Example for signon authentication
 +++++++++++++++++++++++++++++++++

-This example uses :file:`examples/signon.php` to demostrate usage of :ref:`auth_signon`:
+This example uses :file:`examples/signon.php` to demonstrate usage of :ref:`auth_signon`:

 .. code-block:: php